Why I Quit Doing A Morning Gratitude Practice

 The final realisation I want to share came when a coach (Karen DiMarco) shared how so many of us are chasing these big extraordinary moments, but fail to see the daily extra-ordinary moments that happen all the time.

 This was another wake up call for me.
-I was wanting gratitude to feel like these big amazing moments, that life would be great when I have lots of these experiences.
+I was wanting gratitude to feel like these big amazing moments.
 What I saw in what Karen shared though was that there are so many moments in daily life that could wow you, if you only slowed down and took a moment to appreciate them.

 My Gratitude Experience